 Ctenophores as marine invaders capable of wrecking foreign ecosystems ( ! )

-I am deeply concerned about a recent interest by the public aquarium industry in displaying Mnemiopsis.
-Many aquariums would like to show a ctenophore, since public interest in jellyfish is high, and Mnemiopsis is a tough, resilient animal that is simple to maintain.
-However, few of the people involved in these displays are aware of the disastrous possible consequences of the escape of Mnemiopsis into an ecosytem in which it is not native.
+I am deeply concerned about the recent interest by the public aquarium industry in displaying Mnemiopsis.
+Many aquariums would like to exhibit a ctenophore, since public interest in jellyfish is high, and Mnemiopsis is a tough, resilient animal that is simple to maintain and interesting to watch.
+Its invasion history is also remarkable and a story that would play well at public aquariums.
+However, few of the people involved in maintaining these displays are aware of the truly disastrous possible consequences of the escape of Mnemiopsis into an ecosytem in which it is not native.
 One of the reasons that it multiplied so rapidly and effectively in the Black Sea, was that it had no natural predators; its natural dynamic is also to be present in enormous numbers in late summer in the bays where it normally occurs.
-Even with all possible precautions in place to assure no escape of the ctenophores from aquarium to the sea, I firmly believe that the risks are too high to justify (sale,) transport, and culture of Mnemiopsis for display outside of its native range.
+Even with all possible precautions in place to assure no escape of the ctenophores from aquarium to the sea, I firmly believe that the risks are too high to justify (sale,) transport, and culture of Mnemiopsis for display outside of its native range or where it has already well-established itself.

 Ctenophore life cycles, or Sex and the Single Ctenophore